dherrendoerfer/uCNC_controller/README.md

 Also, feel free to check out my [YouTube Channel](https://www.youtube.com/channel/UCe9XrOQuQR8SzbB_zRUIf0w "Dirk Herrendoerfers YouTube Channel") all the source code and project files from the projects
 featured on the channel are hosted here.

+### Ready to order PCBs for uCNC_Controller
+The circuit boards for the uCNC projects are available for viewing at the EasyEDA online PCB design web site and can be ordered directly through JCLPCB from that site.

+The direct link to my project space on EasyEDA is [https://easyeda.com/dherrendoerfer](https://easyeda.com/dherrendoerfer "Dirk Herrendoerfers EasyEDA Projects")

 ## Notes
 - The beta directory contains pre-release versions of the controller firmware.